 But in children with developmental delays it can take much longer.
 The goal is always to start as early as possible, but even if you’re later rather than early, you can still make great strides using DIR/Floortime.

-Beyond the first six stages of development, Dr. Greenspan lists three more that children would ideally reach into their teenage and early adult years, but some people may never reach these capacities.
+Beyond the first six stages of development, Engaging Autism lists three more that children would ideally reach into their teenage and early adult years, but some people may never reach these capacities.
 They are definitely higher order emotional capacities.

 Multicausal and Triangular Thinking